This project was funded by the ESRC (Grant reference: RES-000-22-4098)

 Eye movements are guided by high- and low-level factors.
 Two key high-level factors are knowledge of where targets are likely to appear and knowledge of target appearance.
 Our research investigated how these two sources of information guide search.
 In Experiment 1, we collected eye movement data as participants searched scenes in which the objects appeared in expected or unexpected locations.
 We also varied the type of information participants were provided with before each search: either a picture of their search target or a word naming their search target.
 We found that both object appearance and likely target location guide search.
 Following a picture of the target, search is not strongly influenced by where the target is located.
 Following a word naming the target, we often search the scene region in which we expect to find the object even when it is not there.
 Experiment 2 was aimed at isolating the effects of spatial inconsistency in scene search, teasing apart any effect of attentional prioritisation due to inconsistency (context/local information conflict) from the disrupting impact of unreliable expectations.
 We found that inconsistent placement results in less efficient search, but found no strong evidence for attentional capture by inconsistency alone.
 The project findings reveal the visual system’s strategy in utilising high-level information to guide search: where we expect to find an object has a key influence, but this influence is greatly diminished if we have detailed knowledge about the precise appearance of the target object.

-If you are interested in using the stimuli from the first of the two experiments that were conducted for this project, you can download them here.
+If you are interested in using the stimuli from the two experiments that were conducted for this project, you can download them here.
 These images have been evaluated by 10 participants, who provided Likert scale ratings for: (1) the degree of matching between the verbal label and the picture of the object, (2) the quality of object insertion (i.e., how much it seemed to belong in the scene in terms of visual features, independent of the plausibil- ity of its location), (3) the plausibility of the object’s position in the scene, (4) the object’s perceptual salience (in terms of brightness, color, size, etc.), (5) the object’s semantic relevance for the global meaning (i.e., the gist) of the scene, and (6) the complexity of the whole image, defined with regard to the number of objects, their organization, and image textures.

 Download evaluation study ratings